 Contact our law firm today for a free case evaluation to discuss your crash with a knowledgeable car accident lawyer.
-Our attorneys are available to meet with you at the hospital, in your home, over the phone, after-hours or on weekends – whatever’s most convenient for you.
+Our attorneys can meet with you at the hospital, in your home, over the phone, after hours, or on weekends – whatever’s most convenient for you.
 We work hard to make the legal process as easy as possible, handling everything in your case so that you don’t have to deal with insurance companies or their attorneys.
 Instead, you can focus on your recovery and getting back to your life.

 How a Car Accident Lawyer Can Make a Difference in Your Case